 Again, depending on your taste, you may agree or disagree.
 I prefer an old-fashioned tomato from my garden.

-However, the produce grown in hydroponic gardens do look better for grocery store shelves because they have a greater chance of looking identical in shape and size.
+However, the produce grown in hydroponic gardens does look better for grocery store shelves because they have a greater chance of looking identical in shape and size.

 2. Less Space Needed